 As the temperature drops, all-season and summer tires can stiffen and start losing their elasticity, which can lead to decreased traction and poor performance.
 The rubber used in winter tires, on the other hand, is designed to stay flexible even in extremely chilly weather, so you’ll get a better grip on that slippery side street.

-Although they’re often referred to as “snow tires,” winter tires are designed with much more than snow in mind — in fact, they provide noticeably better traction for driving in wet, icy, and slushy conditions.
-According to the Tire and Rubber Association of Canada, modern winter tires offer up to 50% more traction than all-season tires, which can mean the difference between a close call and a fender bender.
+Although they’re often referred to as “snow tires,” winter tires are designed with much more than snow in mind — in fact, they perform better any time it’s cold, and they provide noticeably better traction for driving in wet, icy, and slushy conditions.
+According to the Tire and Rubber Association of Canada, modern winter tires offer up to 50% or more traction than all-season tires, which can mean the difference between a close call and a fender bender.

 Are winter tires required by law?

 If you live in Quebec, you may be wondering why anyone would consider not installing winter tires.
-That’s because Quebec is the only province that legally requires every passenger vehicle to sport winter tires between December 15 and March 15.
+That’s because Quebec is the only province that legally requires every passenger vehicle to have winter tires between December 1 and March 15.
 Some mountainous areas in British Columbia also require winter tires.

 Each province has its own laws regarding the use of winter tires, studded tires, and other traction devices like tire chains — and some municipalities even have their own laws that differ from the provincial ones.
 Be sure to check winter tire laws on your local and provincial government websites before hitting the road this winter.

-Tips for getting the most out of your winter tires
+How do you get the most out of your winter tires?

 - Look for the three-peaked mountain and snowflake symbol (also known as the Alpine symbol).
 Tires that display this symbol meet specific snow traction performance requirements and have been designed for use in severe snow conditions.